 However, those exertions clearly left their mark and having gone off the boil subsequently, it is hard to get overly excited about the form he displayed when not making it past the first stage of the Championship League recently.
 He still managed three centuries in that event but it wasn't the Robertson we had been used to seeing earlier in the year and he will need to sharpen up quickly to contend on his return to Milton Keynes.

 He could well do so but in Maguire, he faces an opponent who comfortably edges the head-to-head record (17-10) between the pair and one who should be able to draw upon that most recent victory over Robertson in London.

 Like Robertson, it is hard to know exactly just how much practice Maguire has been able to put in during the lockdown but it is no secret that he has worked really hard on his game over the past 12 months and I'm happy to chance that he will be in good enough shape to do himself justice here.

 Recommended bet: 2pts Stephen Maguire to beat Neil Robertson at 7/2

 Arguably the clash of the draw, one that pits one of the greatest players to ever grace the green baize against a young man on a relentless and very real pursuit to surpass any player that has come before him.

 Six ranking titles for the reigning world champion already this season tells a story of almost peerless snooker produced with the consistency very rarely seen before, and Trump is now strong favourite for every tournament he enters.

-His victory in Gibraltar last week was professional and brilliant in equal measure and having spent much of the early part of his career being schooled and mastered by John Higgins and his rock-solid all-round game, Trump has now won each of the last six meetings between the pair, including five times in all competitions this term.
+His latest victory in Gibraltar in March was professional and brilliant in equal measure and having spent much of the early part of his career being schooled and mastered by John Higgins and his rock-solid all-round game, Trump has now won each of the last six meetings between the pair, including five times in all competitions this term.